BrickSortingMachine/bricksortingmachine.github.io/_posts/2025-01-18-Scalling-Storage.md

 toc_label: "Content"
 ---

-The final stage of any LEGO sorting machine involves a system that places classified parts into the designated storage bins.
+The final stage of every LEGO sorting machine involves a system that places classified parts into the designated storage bins.
 While typical setups contain around 10 to 40 individual bins, this article explores the idea of significantly expanding this capacity - to 100, 200, or potentially thousands of bins.

 The motivation is straightforward: LEGO has produced approximately 20,000 different parts (including variations such as color).
-To advance sorting machines beyond handling part classes and enable sorting by individual part types, the number of discrete storage locations must increase dramatically.
+To advance sorting machines beyond handling part classes and enable sorting by individual part IDs, the number of discrete storage locations must increase drastically.

-**Linear Scaling Limitations**

 Storage approaches typically scale hardware needs linearly in the number of bins.
 For example, a <a href="/survey/Exploring-LEGO-Sorting-Machines-A-Survey-of-Designs/#stage-4--sorted-storage">belt-and-gate system</a> requires one dedicated gate and servo for each storage location.
 This quickly becomes infeasible as the number of bins increases, leading to complex and expensive machines.

 **A Scalable Approach: Automated Storage and Retrieval Systems (AS/RS)**

-To overcome theis limitation, I'm exploring an approach with more favorable scaling properties.
-The core idea is to invert the process: Instead of the bins picking identified parts, the machine goes and gets the matching bin for each LEGO piece.
+To overcome this limitation, I'm exploring an approach with more favorable scaling properties.
+The core idea is to invert the process: Instead of the bins picking identified parts, the machine goes and fetches the matching bin for each LEGO piece.

 This concept draws inspiration from large-scale warehouse storage, specifically Automated Storage and Retrieval Systems (AS/RS).
 These systems efficiently manage vast quantities of goods using automated cranes or shuttles to retrieve items from dense storage racks.

+{% include figure popup=true image_path="/assets/images/asrs/arno-senoner-warehouse.jpg" alt="A automated highbay warehouse." caption="A automated highbay warehouse (photo by <a href=\"https://unsplash.com/@arnosenoner?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash\" target=\"_blank\">Arno Senoner</a> on <a href=\"https://unsplash.com/photos/blue-and-brown-metal-bridge-yqu6tJkSQ_k?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash\" target=\"_blank\">Unsplash</a>)." %}

 [Insert Image: A picture of a typical AS/RS warehouse system.
 Examples can be found by searching "ASRS warehouse" on image search engines.]